-j.
-SNAFFLEBIT - The Snafflebit is a one or two handed contest, open to all riders who have not won \$3,000 lifetime earnings (excluding age events) or 50 points.
-Professional trainers will be eligible to complete in Snafflebit classes as long as they have not won \$3000.
-Points won in a Snafflebit class will accumulate to determine a competitors eligibility for that class, but will not count towards lifetime earnings or the status of rider.
-Money and points earned in Snafflebit classes (excluding age events) will be applied to all future classes.
-Once a horse and rider combination who is eligible to compete in Snafflebit classes compete in a Non Pro class or Novice/Open class, that horse and rider combination are no longer eligible to compete in a Snafflebit class.
-Points earned whilst competing on a day fee will also be included for eligibility purposes.
+- k.
+SNAFFLE BIT The Snaffle Bit is a one or two handed contest, open to all riders who have less than \$3,000 lifetime earnings (excluding age events) or 50 points.
+Points won in a Snaffle Bit class will accumulate to determine a competitor's eligibility for that class, but will not count towards lifetime earnings or the status of the rider.
+Money and points earned in Snaffle Bit classes (excluding age events) will count toward class eligibility.
+Once a horse and rider combination which is eligible to compete in Snaffle Bit classes competes in an Open/Non Pro/Amateur or Novice class, that horse and rider combination is no longer eligible to compete in a Snaffle Bit class.
+Points earned whilst competing on a day fee will be included for eligibility purposes.
 The burden of proof of eligibility will be on the competitor.
-A competitor may borrow a horse and may pay a day fee to compete.
-There is a limit of two horses that may be ridden in this class, however only the points from the highest earning horse will count towards high point awards.
-Committees may have added money or jackpot events, however points will be tabulated for area high point standings.
-Horse may be shown using one or two hands on bridle reins.
+A competitor may borrow a horse and pay a day fee to compete.
+A competitor can show a maximum of two horses in this class, however only the points from the highest earning horse will count towards high point awards.
 Twisted wire snaffles, gag snaffles or shank snaffles shall not be used.
 Snaffle bits are to be a minimum of 10mm (3/8") and have a smooth single jointed mouthpiece.
 Bosals and hackamores may be used.
-They shall be of rope or braided rawhide and have no metal parts.
-All other dress/equipment as per rule 16.
-Snaffle Bit classes are exempt from Non Pro rules excluding snaffle bit aged events.

-- k.
-RESTRICTED OPEN CUTTING & RESTRICTED OPEN NON PRO - Restricted Open to be limited to Open horses only, restricted Open Non Pro to be limited to Open Non Pros only. - 2. \$15,000 Novice; \$5,000 Novice; Novice/Non Pro, \$15,000 Non Pro, \$7,500 Non Pro; Rookie; Snafflebit may finish the points year in the event class they commence, even after they break the respective class barriers during the year.

-Money won in age events, Youth and restricted events do not count toward class eligibility (excluding the Rookie class).

-- 3. A horse or non pro's eligibility to enter NCHA approved classes will be based on NCHA lifetime earnings of a said horse or non pro after the running of the National Finals.
-This rule refers to \$15,000 Novice; \$5,000 Novice; Novice/Non Pro, \$15,000 Non Pro; \$7,500 Non Pro, Rookie and Snafflehit. - 4.
-Money won overseas will be applied to lifetime earnings to determine class eligibility.
+They shall be of rope or braided rawhide and have no metal parts. - RESTRICTED EVENTS events granted special approval by the NCHA with unique terms and conditions in which earnings do not count toward year end standings or class eligibility. - m.
+AGE EVENTS events determined by the age of the horse (Futurity 3-y-o; Derby 4-y-o; Classic 5-y-o, 6-y-o and 7-y-o). - 1. \$15,000 Novice, \$5,000 Novice, Novice/Non Pro, \$15,000 Non Pro, \$7,500 Non Pro, Rookie, Snaffle Bit may finish the points year in the class in which they commenced the year, even if they break the respective class barriers during that year. - Money won in age events, Youth and restricted events do not count toward class eligibility (excluding the Rookie class). - A horse or Non Pro's eligibility to enter NCHA approved classes will be based on NCHA lifetime earnings of said horse or Non Pro after the running of the National Finals.
+This rule refers to \$15,000 Novice; \$5,000 Novice; Novice/Non Pro, \$15,000 Non Pro; \$7,500 Non Pro, Rookie and Snaffle Bit.